jkkummerfeld/irc-disentanglement/data/README.md

-list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs (after tokenisation and rare word replacement with special symbols). vocab.txt          | The vocabulary used in the GloVe vectors.
+list...txt         | Files specifying lists of files (e.g. all the training files). glove-ubuntu.txt   | GloVe vectors, trained on all of the Ubuntu IRC logs (after tokenisation and rare word replacement with special symbols). vocab.txt          | The vocabulary used in the GloVe vectors. gold...txt         | Single files with all of the annotations for the train / dev / test sets.

 For details about how these files were chosen for annotation and which annotator annotated each one, see [this page](./READ.history.md).